 Best Italian Christmas Cookies – lemony cookies topped with a sweetened glaze and fun colorful sprinkles.
 These are a classic Italian cookie that can be served year round but are very popular around the holidays.
-Let me show you how to make our family’s favorite Christmas cookie recipe with you!
+Let me show you how to make one of our family’s favorite Christmas cookie recipes with you!

 These cookie recipes will be great for hosting a cookie exchange, give away cookies as gifts or just bake for your own family, If you do plan on giving them as gifts, print out the FREE Christmas recipe cards so you can easily write out the recipe to give as part of the gift.

 If you need gift tags, there are some really cute ones over in the WOS Shop.